 The PDF printout does not fit correctly onto the page

 Java Printing allows the user to set page size and a visible page size which JPedal will use for printing.
 This can be read using:

 PrinterJob printJob = PrinterJob.getPrinterJob();

 PageFormat pf = printJob.defaultPage();

-The user can also define their own page sizes to give a best fit (this is what the SilentPrint.java example code does).
+The user can also define their own page sizes to give the best fit:

 //Create default Page format A4